gaperton/Type-R/docsource/04_Record/00_Overview.md

 ### `abstract` record.initialize( attrs?, options? )

-Called at the end of the `Record` constructor when all attributes are assigned and record's inner state is properly initialized.
+Called at the end of the `Record` constructor when all attributes are assigned and the record's inner state is properly initialized.
 Takes the same arguments as a constructor.

 ### record.attrName

-Record's attributes may be directly accessed with `record.name`, as if they would be the members of the class.
+Record's attributes may be directly accessed as `record.name`.

-> Please note, that you *have to declare all attributes* in `static attributes` declaration before use.
+> Please note, that you *have to declare all attributes* in `static attributes` declaration.

 ```javascript
 @define class Account extends Record {